robotique-udes/rover/doc/prog/arm/arm_how_to_use.md

 # WARNING

 This file needs a big overhaul.
-Outdate information was removed and this is why there's a lot of holes but don't expect all remaining information to be accurate
+Outdated information was removed and this is why there's a lot of holes but don't expect all remaining information to be accurate

 ## Run simulation with rover_helper